-After running the world’s first Indigenous Startup Weekend and Business Accelerator Program in 2016, Dean Foley created an Indigenous charity called Barayamal which is now leading a national and worldwide movement.
+After running the world’s first Indigenous Startup Weekend and Business Accelerator Program in 2016, Dean Foley created a First Nations charity called Barayamal which is now leading a national and worldwide movement.

 Barayamal is a registered charity with the Australian Charities and Not-for-profits Commission (ACNC).
 Eligible tax-deductible donations have Deductible Gift Recipient (DGR) status with the Australian Tax Office.

 The Company is established for the public charitable purposes of:

 - Providing benevolent relief to Indigenous Australians, particularly through addressing disempowerment and lack of opportunities in Indigenous communities; and

 - Empowering Indigenous entrepreneurs to create equal opportunities for Indigenous Australians in employment and business, alleviate distress, misfortunate and suffering caused by Indigenous unemployment, underemployment and underrepresentation in the business community, and close the economic gap.